darencard/carpentry_jetstream_setup/README.md

 carpentry_jetstream_setup/rstudio_setup.bash
 ```

-6. Note the URL and user name outputted from the previous command and point your browser to that URL.
+6. Note the URL and user name outputted from the previous command and point your local browser to that URL.
 You will be prompted to sign in with your username and password.
 In the top right corner you will see a button to 'Sign Out' or to 'Quit the current R session' (which will give you a fresh R session).

 7. If you lose track of your URL, you can run the following command to remind you of what it is.
 ```bash